 To what extent do you agree or disagree with this opinion?

-What sort of punishment should parents and teachers be allowed to use to teach good behavior to children?
+What sort of punishment should parents and teachers be allowed to use to teach good behaviour to children?

 40 minutes, 250 words at least.